telerik/kendo-ui-core/docs/controls/charts/troubleshoot/performance-tips.md

 ### Use Inline Binding

-When using a DataSource binding, all data items will be wrapped in an [Observable](/api/javascript/data/observableobject) instances to track changes.
+When using a DataSource binding, all data items are be wrapped in [`Observable`](/api/javascript/data/observableobject) instances to track changes.

 This is generally unnecessary for the Chart.
-It really starts to become an issue if you have a large number of data points, say 5000 and more.
+It might become an issue if you have a large number of data points&mdash;5,000 and more.

-In this case you can use [Inline Binding]({% slug databinding_charts_widget %}), as illustrated below:
+In this case you can use [inline binding]({% slug databinding_charts_widget %}), as demonstrated in the example below.

-###### Example - Inline Binding
+###### Example

 ```html
     <div id="chart"></div>